 Currently, all of the photographs taken at crime scenes are taken with professional quality digital cameras.
 Crime Scene images are uploaded and stored on a computer server, where they can be remotely viewed by internal investigative detectives.
 Crime Scene photographic files are always preserved and currently date back to crimes from the early 1960s.

-This detail is responsible for issuing identification and access cards to all City of Miami employees.
+This detail is responsible for fingerprinting City employees, the general public and issuing identification and access cards to all City of Miami employees.